Meet the Team

 Ph.D., Licensed Psychologist

-Specialties: Children and teens with emotional/behavioral/developmental challenges and trauma.
+Specialties: Teenagers with emotional/behavioral/developmental challenges and trauma.
 Adults with transitions, anxiety, and depression.
 Lynn has a Ph.D. in Developmental Psychology from the University of Pittsburgh and a Respecialization Certificate in Clinical Psychology from Concordia University in Montreal.
 For the past sixteen years, she has worked in a therapeutic school setting with children and adolescents to address their trauma and emotional/behavioral issues.
-When working with children and teens, Lynn focuses on improving self-regulation, relationships and functioning at both school and home.
+When working with teens, Lynn focuses on improving self-regulation, relationships and functioning at both school and home.
 She assists caregivers and families to help them understand and respond to behaviors that, on the surface, appear confusing, frustrating or unpredictable.
 With individuals of all ages, a strengths based and collaborative approach is used to help clients acquire skills and to increase their understanding of challenges.
 Treatment can include cognitive behavioral therapy (CBT), play therapy, trauma informed practices, attachment theory, parent training, and solution focused therapy.
 Lynn's approach recognizes the relationship between brain, mind and body, family and cultural factors, lifespan developmental issues and the importance of promoting hope and empowerment.

 Jessica earned a B.A. in Psychology from Florida Atlantic University.
 She then pursued her Master's Degree in Counseling, with a specialization in School Counseling and Child Welfare from the University of Saint Joseph.
 She holds a certificate in Clinical Supervision from USJ and is a Certified Professional School Counselor.
 She also holds her LPC (Licensed Professional Counselor) in addition to her school certification.
 For the past 17 years, Jessica has worked in the CT public school system supporting and encouraging children and families to change negative and self-destructive behaviors and increase emotional and social well-being.
 She believes in the interconnectedness of a person’s mind, body and spirit, and utilizes this holistic approach in her work with children and teens.
 She has special interests and training in mindfulness, youth empowerment (especially young girls), anxiety, depression, school-based issues, self-esteem, and stress management.
 Jessica is compassionate, open-minded and non-judgemental.
 She creates an environment where individuals can express themselves without feeling trapped by conventional measures.
 She believes in the power of creative expression to enhance life and discover individual strengths.
 Believing that laughter is truly the best medicine, she makes therapy fun.

-Specialties: Children & adults with anxiety, depression. trauma.
+Specialties: Adults with anxiety, depression. trauma.

 Tracy holds a Master's Degree in Social Work from Rutgers University with Certificate in Violence Against Women and Children.
 She has provided a range of trauma-focused services to diverse client populations and incorporates principles of attachment, developmental trauma, and family systems into her work.
 She utilizes a strengths-based, person-centered approach that seeks to understand each client from his or her own lived experience and perspective.
 Tracy has worked with young children under 6 and their caregivers to improve relationships, address behavioral concerns, and support the healthy processing of traumatic events through Play Therapy and Child-Parent Psychotherapy.
 She has also worked with teens and adults experiencing low self-esteem, codependency, anxiety, depression, family conflict, issues related to histories of childhood abuse, life transitions, and relationship difficulties.
 She welcomes everyone to her practice.